hoangnm/challenges/README.md

 ### Design system

 Design system is recommended for any projects, it helps to develop app faster and branding the product easier.
 We will define rules like colors, spacing, fonts, ... at the beginning and put as configs.
-With `styled-components` and `design-system` library, it's easier to setup this system. `design-system` library also recommends another way to reuse and style the component, by allowing to put styles directly in component.
+With `styled-components` and `design-system` library, it's easier to setup this system. `design-system` library also recommends another way to reuse and style the component, by allowing to put styles directly using component props.

 https://github.com/styled-system/styled-system